Factoring periodic maps into Dehn twists: Generalized star method

 In this section, we first derive a generalization of Proposition~\ref{prop:star_reln} for $g \geq 2$.
 Using this result, we will develop a method to represent a much larger family of periodic mapping classes as words in Dehn twists, as compared with the chain method.
 As we will see, this family will also encompass the family of periodics described in Definition~\ref{defn:chain_real}.
 Let be the isotopy classes of the simple closed curves in $S_g^3$, as shown in Figure~\ref{fig:genstarreln} below.

 Note that the curves $a_1$ and $a_1'$ are isotopic in the surface ($\approx S_g^2$) obtained by capping off the boundary curve $d_2$.
 Further, we consider the surface $S_g^2$ obtained by capping off the boundary curve $d_3$.
-We have the following generalization of the star relation.
+We have the following generalization of the star relation, which is due to Salter~\cite{NS} (for three boundary components) and~Matsumoto~\cite{M00} (for two boundary components).

 \begin{theorem}[Generalized star relation] For $g \geq 2$ and $k = 2,3$, the following relations hold in $\Mod(S_g^k)$. \begin{enumerate}[(i)] \item When $k = 2$, we have:

 where $2g-1 \in \Z_{4g}^{\times}$. \item When $k = 3$, we have: